 Above all, Renaissance Art is recognized for its visual harmony and narrative depth.
 The use of linear perspective, anatomical correctness, and idealized proportion established a visual language that has influenced Western art for centuries.

 Its fusion of humanist philosophy, aesthetic rigor, and cultural symbolism makes Renaissance Art a timeless asset for both collectors and investors seeking works with enduring historical, visual, and financial value.
+As the Financial Times has long noted in its art collecting coverage, few categories offer this depth of combined cultural and monetary significance.

 Most Important Movements of Renaissance Art